sherwinee/tp/docs/DeveloperGuide.md

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.
 2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+4. Should be portable in the form of a FAT Jar file.
+5. Programme size (excluding user data) should not exceed 5MB.
+6. The programme should not use more than 1GB of memory with no contacts added.
+7. The programme should be persistent.

 *{More to be added}*